brunorafa-el/facebook_laite/README.md

 ## Running Tests

-To run all the tests just follow the command below.
+To run all the tests just follow the command below inside the project folder.

 `bundle exec rspec`